 - Use the name of the webpage or article.
-Format this as you would a webpage or article name–with quotes.
+Format this as you would a web page or an article name–with quotes.

 - Ex: (“Underwater Caves” 211) or (“University of Iowa Admissions”)

-- Choose the first unique element you see in the works cited entry for the source (perhaps this is the name of the website).
+- Choose the first unique element you see in the works cited entry for the source (perhaps the name of the website).

-- If it’s the name of the website, format as you would a website name–in italics.
+- If you use the name of the website, format as you would a website name–in italics.

 - Ex: (Bigfuture) or (History Channel)

-- What are the basic rules for formatting what I put in the parenthetical?
+- What are the basic rules for formatting whatever I put in the parenthetical?

-- Format whatever you put in there the same way it is formatted in the Works Cited.
+- Format whatever you put in there the same way it is formatted in the works cited page.